Akshat-kishore/100_Days_of_Python/README.md

 # 100_Days_of_Python
-Containing all the projects Developed under this section
+Containing all the projects Developed under this course.